tyxou/deploy-petful/README.md

 ## Deploy your server

-* Create the Heroku app: `heroku create PROJECT_NAME`.
-* connect your git repo to Heroku’s: `heroku git:remote -a PROJECT_NAME`
-* When server is finalized, push your code to Heroku: `git push heroku master`.

-## Deploy your client

 ### Do some server-side preparation

 Make sure your client is configured to [access data from a variable server location](https://courses.thinkful.com/react-001v3/assignment/1.2.1).
 Be sure to read and follow these instructions carefully!